jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

 * True_ is not False_
 * True_ and False_ are booleans_

-these things come in handy when I write :ref:`conditions<if statements (conditionals)>` in programs_, because I can make decisions on whether the :ref:`data<data structures>` is empty or has something in it
+these things come in handy when I write :ref:`conditions<if statements>` in programs_, because I can make decisions on whether the :ref:`data<data structures>` is empty or has something in it

 :ref:`How many questions can you answer after going through this chapter?<questions about Booleans>`